moogster11/CV/portfolio/research.md

 comments: false # Set to "true" in order to enable comments on this page.
 Make sure you properly setup "disqus_forum_shortname" variable in "_config.yml"
 ---

-Project type - Website rebuild

-I am currently responsible for the management of the redesign of the university's research web experience.
+I was responsible for the management of the redesign of the university's research web experience.
 This includes the redesign and delivery of over 4 institutes including 30+ centres websites and over 1000 projects and staff profiles.
 This was delivered through

 Startup